Preben Maegaard: Life and work

 As the director of the Folkecenter he has been responsible for the technological innovation of windmills, including design, construction and implementation of sizes from 20 to 525 kW, farm biogas digesters from 50 to 1000 m3 as well as integrated energy systems including hydrogen and biofuels for transport.
 The technological development and implementation activities took place in cooperation with DS Trade and Industry (www.ds-net.dk).
 The Folkecenter has under his leadership provided transfer of renewable energy technology to many countries, and set up numerous pilot projects worldwide.
 In 2002, the liberal government suspended the national renewable energy development and implementation activities and programs in which Preben Maegaard held positions.
 Danish State support to the Folkecenter received since 1983 was suspended as well.
 Since 2005, Folkecenter has received funding from the Energifonden and since 2012 support from the Danish state.

-Preben Maegaard has served on several Danish national governmental committees and councils for the development and implementation of renewable energy as member of:
+Preben Maegaard served on several Danish national governmental committees and councils for the development and implementation of renewable energy as member of: